-Tuition paid for a course scheduled to continue for an entire semester may be refunded in accordance with the following schedule if application therefor is received by the Business Office within the following time limits:

-Teccived by the Amount of refund

-Time limit (1) Before or during the first week of the semester (2) During the second week of the semester (3) During the third week of the semester (4) During the fourth week of the semester (5) During the fifth week of the semester (6) During the sixth week of the semester 100 percent of fee 90 percent of fee 70 percent of fee 50 percent of fee 30 percent of fee 20 percent of fee
+Tuition paid for a course scheduled to continue for an entire semester may be refunded in accordance with the following schedule if application therefor is received by the Business Office within the following time limits: Time limit Amount of refund (1) Before or during the first week of the semester 100 percent of fee (2) During the second week of the semester 90 percent of rec (3) During the third week of the semester 70 percent of fee (4) During the fourth week of the semester of percent of fee (5) During the fifth week of the semester 30 percent of fee (6) During the sixth week of the semester 20 percent of fee Parking fee:

+Cost

-This schedule of refunds refers to calendar days, commencing on the date of Parking fee: the term when instruction begins: Nonreserved space per semester:
+This schedule of refunds refers to calendar days, commencing on the date of

+le term when moduction deguis. i begins.

-Nonreserved space per semester.
-Amount of refund
+Nonreserved space per semester:

-Period 75 percent of fee
+Period Amount of refund

-1-30 days 50 percent of fee
+1-30 days 75 percent of fee

-31-60 days 25 percent of fee
+31-60 days 50 percent of fee 25 percent of fee

-61-90 days None None
+61-90 days 91-end of term None None

-01_end of term

 The late registration fee is not refundable.